 For Immediate Release

-NOMINATIONS SOUGHT FOR ACHI’s 2021 DR. TOM BRUCE ARKANSAS HEALTH IMPACT AWARD
+NOMINATIONS SOUGHT FOR ACHI’S 2022 DR. TOM BRUCE ARKANSAS HEALTH IMPACT AWARD

 Annual Award Recognizes Outstanding Impacts on Health of Arkansans

-Dr. Tom Bruce was dean of the University of Arkansas College of Medicine for a decade and a pioneer in the field of community health.
-He is remembered for improving and expanding the College of Medicine and addressing a shortage of physicians in the state’s rural areas through the formation of the Area Health Education Centers, which bring physician trainees to less-populated areas of Arkansas.
-He and his wife, Dolores, also paved the way for the establishment of ACHI with a $100,000 seed donation.
+Dr. Tom Bruce was dean of the College of Medicine at the University of Arkansas for Medical Sciences for a decade and a pioneer in the field of community health.
+He is remembered for improving and expanding the College of Medicine and addressing a shortage of physicians in the state’s rural areas through the formation of Area Health Education Centers, which bring physician trainees to less-populated areas of Arkansas.
+He and his wife, Dolores, also helped establish ACHI with a $100,000 seed donation.

 ACHI is a nonpartisan, independent health policy center that serves as a catalyst for improving the health of all Arkansans through evidence-based research, public issue advocacy, and collaborative program development.
 The ACHI Health Policy Board, consisting of 21 voting members and two ex-officio members, is an independent, self-perpetuating board that guides ACHI’s involvement in and positions on specific policy matters.